MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

 \subsection{Implementation details}

-To ensure the rigor of the comparative experiment, we adopted unified experimental datasets.
+To systematically evaluate the performance of the proposed methods, we compared MSCA-Net with SOTA IRSTD methods.
+The experimental benchmark consists of two paradigms: three model-driven approaches, Top-Hat \cite{zhu2019infrared} based on morphological filtering, WSLCM \cite{han2020infrared} based on local contrast, and IPI \cite{gao2013infrared} based on low-rank sparse decomposition.
+In deep learning, we compared seven cutting-edge models: the asymmetric context modulation network (ACM) \cite{dai2021asymmetric}, the attentional local contrast network (ALCNet) \cite{dai2021attentional}, the receptive field and direction-induced attention network (RDIAN) \cite{sun2023receptive}, the improved U-Net architecture (ISTDU-Net) \cite{Hou2022ISTDU-Net}, the interior attention-aware network (IAANet) \cite{wang2022interior}, the dense nested attention network (DNA-Net) \cite{li2022dense}, and the nested U-Net network (UIU-Net) \cite{wu2022uiu}.
+To maintain the rigor of the comparative analysis, we employed standardized experimental datasets.
 First, all deep learning models were retained based on the training data set used by MSCA-Net to ensure the consistency of data division and training samples; Secondly, in the model reasoning stage, the traditional algorithm strictly follows the parameter configuration suggested in the original text.
 For the method requiring threshold segmentation, we fixed the threshold parameters recommended in various literature to avoid the influence of artificial adjustment on the results. \url{https://github.com/XinyiYing/BasicIRSTD} provides open-source implementations of most techniques.
-In terms of experimental details, all the experiments were conducted on an Intel Xeon Platinum 8481 CPU with a Linux operating system and 24.0 GB of RAM.
-All the deep learning models were implemented via the torch framework.
-To accelerate training, an NVIDIA GeForce GTX 4090 D GPU with CUDA 11.8 was utilized.
+Regarding the experimental setup, all tests were performed on an Intel Xeon Platinum 8481 CPU running a Linux operating system with 24.0 GB of RAM.
+All deep learning models were developed using the \texttt{torch} framework.
+To expedite the training process, an NVIDIA GeForce GTX 4090 D GPU with CUDA 11.8 was employed.
 The Adam optimizer with a smoothing constant of 0.9 was employed to optimize the MSE loss function.
 The initial learning rate was set to \( 10^{-3} \), with a minimum value of \( 10^{-5} \).
 We trained the model for 1,000 epochs, automatically adjusting the learning rate using a cosine annealing strategy during training.
 The batch size is set to 16, and the IoU threshold for NMS is set to 0.5.